 With over 175 different beers, including 28 draft beers, deciding what’s the perfect drink for your meal can be intimidating.

 If you enjoy beer but don’t have the beer knowledge yet, don’t worry — the online menu has suggested pairings and the staff is happy to provide pairings and personal picks.

-Happy hour runs 2 – 6 p.m. daily, offering $1 off bottles and drafts, glasses of wine, and well drinks.
+Happy hour runs 2 – 6 p.m. daily, offering $2 off keg wine and $1 off bottles, drafts, glasses of wine, and well drinks.